|

 Once the Board of Education finalizes the scope of the project and necessary funding is secured, detailed plans and timelines will be developed.
 Construction timelines will depend on the availability of materials and labor.

-Cost Scenarios for the Tiger Legacy Project:
+Cost Scenario for the updated Tiger Legacy Project:

 (Estimated Costs)

-Relocate 9th Grade Baseball Field to Dodge = $325,000
+Relocate JV/9th Grade Baseball Field to RBC Campus = $ 350,000

-Relocate Practice Soccer Field at Dodge = $150,000
+Relocate Girls’ Practice Soccer Field to RBC Campus = $ 150,000

 - = Eligible for co-funding by the OFCC at 17%